flash-oss/allserver/README.md

 # Allserver

 Multi-transport and multi-protocol simple RPC server and (optional) client.
 Boilerplate-less.
 Opinionated.
 Minimalistic.
+DX-first.

 Think HTTP, gRPC, GraphQL, WebSockets, Lambda, inter-process, unix sockets, etc Remote Procedure Calls using exactly the same client and server code.

 Should be used in (micro)services where NodeJS is able to run - your computer, Docker, k8s, virtual machines, serverless functions (Lambdas, Google Cloud Functions, Azure Functions, etc), RaspberryPI, you name it.

-Superpowers the Allserver gives you:
+Superpowers the `Allserver` gives you:

 - Call gRPC server methods from browser/curl/Postman.
-- Convert your HTTP server to gRPC with a single line change.
+- Run your HTTP server as gRPC with a single line change (almost).
+- Serve same logic via HTTP and gRPC (or more) simultaneously in the same node.js process.
+- Deploy and run your HTTP server on AWS Lambda with no code changes.
+- And moar!

+Superpowers the `AllserverClient` gives you:

+- (Optionally) Stop writing `try-catch` when calling a remote procedure.
+- Call remote procedures just like regular methods.
 - Call any transport/protocol server methods with exactly the same client-side code.
-- Stop writing `try-catch` when calling a remote procedure.
 - And moar!

+##### Spelling

+"Allserver" is a single word, capital "A", lowercase "s".

 ### Quick example